aminya/AcuteML.jl/docs/src/customConstructors.md

-# Custom Contructors
+# Custom Constructors

 # Define constructors on top of `@aml`
 You can add constructors to your `@aml` defined type.
 In the function that you define you should return a call to the type with keywords assigned to the values.

 ### Example
-In the following example we define two costom constuctors for our `@aml` defined struct.
+In the following example we define two custom constructors for our `@aml` defined struct.
 ```julia

 # define a struct using @aml